Successful selling really boils down to one common goal: provide value through solving the customer’s problem

 7) Referral Marketing is spreading the word about a product or service through a business’ existing customers, rather than traditional advertising.
-This is efficacious for businesses that believe in maintaining good client relations throughout and progress on the basis of word-of-mouth.
+A benefit of building up customer loyalty, this is efficacious for businesses that believe in maintaining good client relations throughout and progress on the basis of word-of-mouth.

 Your channel mix should be computed frequently by measuring the cost per qualified opportunity and the cost per lead.
 It is also equally important to measure the success of lead generation.